hans-chrstn/Ink/README.md

 Ink is a GTK4 Layer Shell framework that is scriptable in Lua.
 It allows you to create custom desktop widgets and applications using Lua scripts to define the UI structure, behavior, and styling.

+# Disclaimer

+This is still in an early phase.
+You may encounter several bugs.
+You are free to make an Issue or a PR.

 ## Features

 - **GTK4 Layer Shell:** Create desktop widgets that integrate seamlessly with your desktop environment.